ucnl/ucnl.github.io/documentation/EN/RedPhone/RedPhone_OS_Users_manual_en.md

 <a name="footnote2"><sup>2</sup></a> By agreement, it is possible to supply an antenna with an increased cable length

 ### 1.4.
-Contents of delivery
+Contents of the standard delivery set
 This paragraph describes the standard delivery set (see **table 3**).
-By a separate agreement with the manufacturer, it is possible to supply a transducer with an extended cable.
+By an additional agreement with the manufacturer, it is possible to supply a transducer with an extended cable.

 ### **Table 3** - RedPhone-OS Standard delivery set